varnish/libvmod-vsthrottle/README.rst

 INSTALLATION
 ============

-To be able to compile this vmod, varnish 4 must be installed, and the source tree must be locally available.

 The source tree is based on autotools to configure the building, and does also have the necessary bits in place to do functional unit tests using the varnishtest tool.